 Luther College is a member of The Louis Stokes Alliance for Minority Participation/IINspire (Iowa Illinois Nebraska STEM Partnership for Innovation in Research and Education) Alliance—a group of Midwest schools funded by the National Science Foundation to provide research opportunities, stipends, and mentoring for undergraduate students from historically underrepresented groups intending to earn baccalaureate degrees in STEM (Science, Technology, Math, and Engineering) fields.

-Summer Bridge Programs (pre-college): Luther College offers a Summer Science Symposium and Education Seminar, designed to provide an intensive summer experience for students who have traditionally been underrepresented in higher education.
+Luther College offers a Summer Science Symposium and Teacher Education Seminar, designed to provide an intensive summer experience for students who have traditionally been underrepresented in higher education.
 Specifically, the program is targeted to ethnic minority students and/or first-generation college students who show great promise for college entrance and eventual service to their professions and communities.
 The Summer Seminars began in 1995 to provide a challenging experience for students interested in careers in the sciences or business.
-The intensive six-day program is designed to provide students with hands-on experiences, to work with professors and Luther College students on real research projects, participate in classes and laboratories, and conduct site visits to science or business-related companies.
+The intensive six-day program is designed to provide students with hands-on experiences, work with professors and Luther College students on real research projects, participate in classes, laboratories, and co-curricular activities.

 The International Student Friendship Family Program is a program that links new international students with individuals or families in the Luther College and Decorah area communities.
 The goal of the program is to promote international understanding and friendship, develop an appreciation of how others live and view the world, and assist new students in the process of adjustment to Luther College and the United States.
 Students and their Friendship Families gather in informal settings and learn about life in the U.S. and Iowa, and about the home culture of the student.
 The friendship that grows between a student and his or her Friendship Family can promote diversity and cultural awareness that will last a lifetime.